The food an athlete eats can make all the difference when it comes to game day performance.

 - Hydration is key.
 Properly hydrating before, during and after competition is essential for success.
 Research has shown that physical and cognitive performance declines with as little as 2-3% loss in water weight.
 Most of the time, water will be sufficient to stay hydrated, but there are times when sports drinks are beneficial.
 See more hydration tips for athletes.

 - Understand the role of carbs.
 Carbohydrates are an essential energy source for the brain, red blood cells and muscles during moderate to high-intensity exercise.
 The body's stores of carbohydrates are limited, so it is necessary to consume enough carbohydrates daily, as well as just before exercise.
 For many athletes, a good daily carb recommendation is 3-5g/kg of body weight.
+Athletes who train multiple times per day or who participate in frequent endurance activity (cross-country running, swimming, etc.) will likely need to increase their carb intake to at least 5-7g/kg of body weight.
 To determine weight in kilograms, divide your weight in pounds by 2.2.

 - Eating well isn't just for game day.
 While athletes may pay special attention to nutrition right before a big game, a consistently healthy diet is essential to get the most out of training all season long.
 Learn more about effective sports nutrition.

 What to eat for breakfast on game day

 Breakfast is an opportunity to start game day right.
 A winning breakfast may include: